-The risk that vegetarians have to develop diabetes is associated with the consumption of red meat, for example bacon and sausages, total caloric intake as well as physical exercise.
+The risk that vegetarians have of developing diabetes is associated with the consumption of red meat, such as bacon and sausages, total caloric intake, and physical exercise.

 The concerns in vegetarian diets have focused on the following nutrients:

-Lacto-ovo vegetarians obtain the necessary daily amount of protein, milk products and eggs.
+Lacto-Ovo vegetarians obtain the necessary daily protein, milk products, and eggs.

-Vegans to meet protein needs consume peas, beans, lentils, chickpeas, seeds, nuts, soy products and whole grains (wheat, oats, barley and brown rice).
+Vegans consume peas, beans, lentils, chickpeas, seeds, nuts, soy products, and whole grains (wheat, oats, barley, and brown rice) to meet protein needs.

 Vitamin B12 is present only in products of animal origin, including dairy products and eggs.

-If the regimen completely eliminates products of animal origin, you should eat foods fortified with vitamin B12 such as soy drinks, rice, breakfast cereals fortified with vitamin B12.
+If the regimen eliminates products of animal origin, you should eat foods fortified with vitamin B12, such as soy drinks, rice, and breakfast cereals fortified with vitamin B12.

 It should also be supplemented by taking a supplement to avoid deficiency, which can cause neurological difficulties and pernicious anemia.

-The iron found in meat (especially red meat) is more easily absorbed than that found in vegetables.
+The iron found in meat (especially red meat) is more easily absorbed than in vegetables.

-Phytic acid present in seeds, whole grains, beans and legumes also reduces the absorption of zinc.
+Phytic acid present in seeds, whole grains, beans, and legumes also reduces zinc absorption.

 Diets that do not include fish or eggs are low in eicosapentaenoic acid (AEP) and docosahexaenoic acid (ADH).

-To achieve an optimal transition to a vegetarian diet it is necessary to gradually reduce the amount of meats in the diet and increase the consumption of fruits and vegetables.
+To achieve an optimal transition to a vegetarian diet, it is necessary to gradually reduce the number of meats in the diet and increase the consumption of fruits and vegetables.

-In the programming of the vegetarian diet, it is necessary to take into account the vegetarian nutritional pyramid shown here, in its distribution by the food and levels thus the amount that should be included in the daily diet.
+In the programming of the vegetarian diet, it is necessary to consider the vegetarian nutritional pyramid shown here, in its distribution by the food and levels, thus the amount that should be included in the daily diet.

-- The 1st level: It is related to the base where the cereals are located such as: Pasta, bread, rice, are the largest portions (6 to 11 servings per day).
+- The 1st level: It is related to the base where the cereals are located, such as Pasta, bread, and rice, which are the most significant portions (6 to 11 servings per day).

-- The 2nd level: It is divided into two parts, one half corresponds to vegetables and vegetables and the other half to nuts and fruits.
-The dose of vegetables and greens is three or more per day and the fruit serving two or more per day.
+- The 2nd level: Is divided into two parts; one half corresponds to vegetables and vegetables, and the other half to nuts and fruits.
+The dose of vegetables and greens is three or more per day, and the fruit serves two or more per day.

-- The 3rd level: It is also fragmented in two, one has foods with high calcium content such as: Tofu, sesame, spinach, soy milk, almond milk and the other corresponds to legumes.
-The ration of calcium rich foods of six to eight daily and of vegetables two to three daily.
+- The 3rd level: Is also fragmented into two; one has foods with high calcium content, such as Tofu, sesame, spinach, soy milk, and almond milk, and the other corresponds to legumes.
+The ratio of calcium-rich foods of six to eight days and vegetables of two to three days.

-- The 4th level: This corresponds to fats, essential fatty acids, foods enriched with vitamin B12 such as vegetable burgers, cereals, vegetable margarines.
+- The 4th level: This corresponds to fats, essential fatty acids, and foods enriched with vitamin B12, such as vegetable burgers, cereals, and vegetable margarine.
 The daily dose is 1 to 2 servings of fatty acids and vitamin B12.